shantow-67/React-interview-Questions/README.md

 ## 👉 Question 1 : What is the correct way to conditionally render an element in React ?

 ✅Explanation :
-The correct way to conditionally render an element in React is { condition && <Element /> }.The && operator allows you to conditionally render an element based on a condition.If the condition is true, the element will be rendered; if the condition is false, the element will not be rendered.
+The correct way to conditionally render an element in React is `{ condition && <Element /> }` The `&&` operator allows you to conditionally render an element based on a condition.If the condition is true, the element will be rendered; if the condition is false, the element will not be rendered.

 ## Question 2: 👉 What is the correct way to conditionally render a component with props in React ?